-- Press the 'Propane' switch below the nav desk. - Propane indicator LED next to the oven. - Push in and then turn the relevant stove knob 90 degrees anti-clockwise and light the burner with matches. - Hold the knob in for 5-10 seconds, then release.
+- Press the 'LPG' switch below the nav desk. - Push in and then turn the relevant stove knob 90 degrees anti-clockwise and light the burner with matches. - Hold the knob in for 5-10 seconds, then release.
 Make sure that the flame goes all the way around.
 Reduce any wind that may hinder this. - If you cannot get it to light, check the manual shut off on the propane tank.